Benefits of Exercising

 Stages for Adopting Healthy Behavior

-The decision to adopt a healthier behavior -- whether it's more exercise, weight loss, or quitting smoking -- is not as simple as just deciding to do it.
-Behavior change expert James Prochaska and his colleagues outlined a theory, which has been supported by numerous studies, showing that people cycle through a variety of stages before a new behavior is successfully adopted over the long term.
+The decision to adopt a healthier behavior, whether it is more exercise, weight loss, or quitting smoking, is not as simple as just deciding to do it.
+Behavior change expert James Prochaska and his colleagues outlined a theory, which has been supported by numerous studies, showing that people cycle through a variety of stages before a new behavior is successfully adopted over the long-term.
 It may help you to understand how this works.
 As you read the description of each stage -- specifically as it relates to exercise -- you may find yourself nodding and saying to yourself, "Yes, that's me!"

-Stage 1: Pre-Contemplation.
 People at this stage have no plans or desire to exercise.
-They aren't even considering exercising.
+They are not even considering exercising.
 They are generally unaware of the specific benefits that exercise can bring -- exercise may seem more like a hassle than something worth doing.
 Or, they may simply have "failed" in the past and have given up.

 If you are at this stage, a good activity is to ask four friends or family members why they exercise.
 Their answers may show you some real-life benefits, and inspire enough interest to compel you to take the next step.

-Stage 2: Contemplation.
 A person at this stage is thinking, "I think I should probably exercise, but I need help getting started."
-People at this stage know that exercise is good for them, but it seems like a daunting task or they don't think they can pull it off.
+People at this stage know that exercise is good for them, but it seems like a daunting task or they do not think they can do it.
 Some may have tried and "failed" in the past, but they are still receptive to another go-round.

 It's important for people at this stage to consider some of the truths and falsehoods of exercise.
 For example, it is helpful to know that there are many forms of physical activity to select from, and that you can do your exercising in small chunks.
 It is not true that exercise has to be painful, or that you either succeed or fail.
 There is no such thing as "failure" -- people become more or less active at different stages of their lives, and it is never too late to get moving again.
 And people at this stage should find assurance that an exercise plan can be very simple.